eyalcohen4/flicksy/README.md

 ###### No 3rd party packages used in the code

 ## Architecture
-This app is divided to 3 main entities: components, store, and a manager.
+We can separate the app into 3 main entities: components, store, and a manager.

 ### Components
-The components are just functions which generate an HTML template with data, and might hold a subscription to the manager.
+The components are just functions which generate an HTML template with data, and might hold a subscription to the manager store.

-Each High-Level (Gallery and Header) component is responsible to
+Each High-Level (Gallery and Header) component is responsible to:

-a. call the render util function, which insert the template to a given parent.
+a. call the render util function, which inserts the template to a given parent.

 b. subscribe to update and decide if we need to rerender

 We have 5 components:
-1. Main (initiate the main view and call for the data)
+1. Main
 2. Header
 3. Gallery
 4. Gallery Item
 5. AppError

 ### Store
-The store is a simple Flux based state-managment, which in our case solve the issue of syncing the data with the UI functions,
+The store is a simple class for state management.

-and provide us seperation of concerns.
-The store hold a state object and subscription that called each state-change.
+It solves the issue of syncing the data with the UI, in a way that separates our concerns, by holding state object and subscription that called after every change.

 ### Manager
-The manager (PhotoManager in this app) is holding most of the logic:
+The manager (PhotoManager in this app) extend the store, and holding most of the app logic:

-he recives data from the API, process it and setting it to the state.
+Receiving data from the API, process it, and setting it to the state.